Press enter to begin your search

 According to Classical Chinese medical literature, when a person undergoes a change in their personality or demeanor where they begin acting like someone other than themselves, especially if the change involves depression or obsession, it can be due to “possession by an entity.”
 In more modern language, we could say this man became obsessed by the woman he was dating, possibly due to a form of trauma or abuse sustained either within the relationship or earlier in his life.
 In either case, some force overwhelmed his mind and willpower, causing him to become unable to stop obsessing over his past partner.
 The obsession began to influence his behavior and change his personality, making him feel “crazy” and “imprisoned.”
 He’d come to me hoping I could help stabilize his mind so he could move on with his life and “return” to himself.

-What struck me first about the patient’s current situation was the pain in his jaw was located at the site of a “Ghost Point”: the point ST-6 “Ghost Bed” at the center of the jaw.
+What struck me first about the patient’s current situation was that the pain in his jaw was located at the site of a “Ghost Point”: ST-6 “Ghost Bed” at the center of the jaw.
 The wart-like swelling was located at the “Ghost Point” CV-24 “Ghost Market.” at the center of the chin.
-These two points are amongst the three acupuncture points contained in the “third” of the Ghost Point formulas.
+These two points are amongst the acupuncture points contained in the “third” of the Ghost Point formulas.
 The third point is PC-8 at the center of the palm.
 The “Ghost Point” name of PC-8 is “Ghost Cave,” but it’s the regular name of PC-8 that tied everything together: “Lao Gong,” translated as “the palace of toil.”
 The meaning of “Lao Gong” refers to a situation or fixation that a person is stubbornly trying to make work in their lives, even though it is causing them distress, suffering and maybe even making them sick.
 PC-8 treats wasting, usually from all-consuming desires and passions that are eating away at a person’s essence.
 PC-8 represents a person who is sacrificing their health and sanity to hold onto something.
 They are usually, in a way, going against their nature, behaving in ways that deplete their energy rather than nourish them.

 The imagery of these three “Ghost Points” based on their names described my patient’s experience as he’d been telling it to me.
-“Ghost Bed” gives the image of a person who is so intimate with the “entity” that they seem to sleep with it, maybe dreaming about it or actually seek out sex with such types of people.
+“Ghost Bed” gives the image of a person who is so intimate with an “entity” that they seem to sleep with it, maybe dreaming about it or actually seek out sex with such types of people.
 This point makes reference to a romantic or sexual obsession.
 Obsessions that don’t even cease when the person sleeps.

 “Ghost Market” gives the image of the person as a feeding ground for the entity.
 They allow that which they are attached to (or that which is attached to them) to draw energy from them.
 Either they begin giving their time, energy or resources (money etc) to the person they are attached to.
 Or they just devote their lives and mental resources to this obsession.
 “Ghost Cave” brought to mind the image of the Liao points, which are the names for boney areas of the body where pathogens (or repressions) go to hide, linger and slowly consume the body.
-But “Ghost Cave” also brought to mind the isolation tendency for a “possessed person.”
+But “Ghost Cave” also brought to mind the isolation tendency for a “possessed (obsessed?) person.”
 They tend to retreat from their normal lives so they can live with their obsession, often preferring the obsession to actual reality.
 The “Ghost Cave” also refers to secretive behavior that is often a manifestation of a possessed or addicted person.
 The addiction becomes more hidden, which causes the person to retreat further and further from their normal lives, and maybe even from themselves.

 Further significance came from the normal physiological function of the point CV-24 which is located on the Conception Vessel, which is called the “Sea of Yin,” or the “Sea of Bonding.”
 The philosophy of “Yin” is the ability to feel contained and content in life.
 It is a necessary component in bonding with another person, but more importantly it is a measure of how contained and content we can be within relationship with ourselves.
 It is a measure of how at peace we are with ourselves, and in our lives.
 Lack of Yin will manifest in agitation, insomnia and inability to be alone with oneself.